Last updated on May 9th, 2020

 Yet another safety feature is Short Circuit Protection caused by faulty tanks or coils.
 The unit wont’ fire and the LED screen will say “”atomizer short” meaning you have to replace the coil head or, less likely, the entire tank.

-The Reactor, while powerful, is not a TC Mod, meaning it doesn’t have Temperature Control sensitivity like Vaporfi’s extensive VOX Series…. but it's still quite safe and far less complicated.
+The Reactor, while powerful, is not a TC Mod, meaning it doesn’t have Temperature Control sensitivity like Vaporfi’s Taro Nano…. but it's still quite safe and far less complicated.

 Overheating is the greatest danger with advanced variable voltage, high powered mods, so I found it reassuring to know that Halo does include a type of overheating protection on the Reactor.
 Your mod will lock down, and the LED will display “temp protection” for 5 seconds.
 Keep an eye out on your LED screen and make sure you keep your voltage within a safe range.
 We have a sub-ohm chart on our site that can be helpful.